Skip to content

 pluck() with flatten() and unique()

 The combination of pluck(), flatten(), and unique() allows you to efficiently extract and deduplicate deeply nested data structures within a collection.
-This is particularly useful when working with Eloquent relationships or nested arrays, such as retrieving a list of unique post titles from a collection of users, each having multiple posts.
+This is particularly useful when working with Entity relationships or nested arrays, such as retrieving a list of unique post titles from a collection of users, each having multiple posts.

 Example